learn-co-curriculum/dsc-effect-sizes/README.md

 ```

 ### Example:
-To explore statistics that quantify effect size, let's first look at the difference in height between men and women in USA, based on the mean and standard deviation for male and female heights as given in (BRFSS) Behavioral Risk Factor Surveillance System.
+To explore statistics that quantify effect size, let's first look at the difference in height between men and women in the USA, based on the mean and standard deviation for male and female heights as given in (BRFSS) Behavioral Risk Factor Surveillance System.

 >**Males Height**  (Mean = 178 , Standard Deviation = 7.7)

 >**Female Height** (Mean = 163 , Standard Deviation = 7.3)

-We can use `scipy.stats.norm()` to represent the height distributions by passing mean and standard deviation values as arguments for creating normal distribution.
+You can use `scipy.stats.norm()` to represent the height distributions by passing mean and standard deviation values as arguments for creating normal distribution.

 ```python